How To Easily Correct Misspelled Bash Commands In Linux

 $ cd Donloads bash: cd: Donloads: No such file or directory

 Oops!
 There is no such file or directory with name “Donloads”.
-Well, the correct name was “Downloads”.
+Well, the correct name of that directory was “Downloads”.
 The “w” is missing in the above command.

 To fix this issue and automatically correct the typos while using cd command, edit your .bashrc file: